simran61/Disney-Plus-UI-Clone/README.md

-# DIsney Plus UI Clone
+# Disney Plus UI Clone
- This is a Disney+ UI clone built using HTML, CSS and JavaScript
+ This is a disney plus UI clone build using HTML, CSS and JavaScript